 Regenerative heat recovery with ventilation

-With regenerative heat recovery, thermal energy is temporarily “temporarily stored” in a solid or liquid body and released back to the colder supply air via this surface.
+With regenerative heat recovery, thermal energy is temporarily “stored” in a solid or liquid body and released back to the colder supply air via this surface.
 The storage mass is alternately flowed through by cold and warm air.
-The intermediate storage, also called regenerator, can be fixed in the ventilation device as a solid body or it can be movable (rotary heat storage).
+The intermediate storage device, also called a regenerator, can be fixed in the ventilation device as a solid body or it can be movable (rotary heat storage device).
 These regenerators are used for heat recovery especially in decentralized ventilation systems and in industrial ventilation.

 Heat recovery in ventilation through solids